 For a larger cigarette burn hole, spray paint alone might not be enough.
 In such a case, you’ll have to buy a vinyl patch instead.

-Buy yourself a bottle of faux leather pigment.
+For faux leather, buy yourself a bottle of faux leather pigment.

 - Leather pigment.